British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

 1. The Provincial Court may issue warrants for the arrest of persons and search of property.
 1. The Provincial Court may to set aside criminal records of any person.
 1. A judge who ceases to hold office, other than by reason of removal, may, during the 10 days following the day of ceasing to hold office, give judgement in a proceeding heard while holding office, and the judgement has effect as though the judge still held office.
-1. Any judge of the Provincial Court may exercise the powers of the Provincial Court unless an power is explictly prescribed as being exercisable only when two or more judges are sitting together.
+1. Any judge of the Provincial Court may exercise the powers of the Provincial Court unless an power is explicitly prescribed as being exercisable only when two or more judges are sitting together.
 1. Only a judge of the Provincial Court may

    (a) commit for contempt of court,